-Dr. Charles Mayo of the Mayo Clinic, made an important discovery over 100 years ago.
-He found people who had kept all or most of their teeth for a lifetime lived 10 years longer than those who had lost their teeth.
+Dr. Charles Mayo of the Mayo Clinic made an important discovery over 100 years ago.
+He found people who had kept all or most of their teeth for a life lived 10 years longer than those who had lost their teeth.
 Recently, evidence of his discovery has become even stronger.
 The American Journal of Preventive Medicine (Dec 2005) reported progressive risks associated with tooth loss.
 There was a 21% increase incidence of heart disease among patients missing one to five teeth, a 60% increase when missing six to 31 teeth, and an 81% increase in heart disease for patients with no remaining teeth.
 The list of related medical and dental conditions is growing.
 In fact, tooth loss can be indicative of existing ailments you may not even be aware of such as diabetes, stroke, and even high cholesterol levels.

 If you want a longer, healthier life, you can start by making sure you take care of your teeth.
 Visit your dentist for the recommended 2 check-ups and cleanings per year.